thomasebsmith/rhubarb-os/README.md

 - Accessibility and troubleshooting modes

 ### Later Versions
-After v0.6, future 0.x versions may be released to fix bugs or add new features.
+After v0.6, future 0.x (beta) versions may be released to fix bugs or add new features.
 Once a basic set of features is implemented and the OS is fully usable, the first stable version, v1.0, will be released.

 ## License
 RhubarbOS is licensed as open source software under the MIT License.
 See